PSoni8/ALU-report/README.md

 # ALU-report
-it is 4 bit ALU.
+It is 4 bit ALU.